TheGamerz29/E.F.V.S.L.C-Fake-Virus-Simulator/README.md

 Some Easter eggs,

 # [Updates]
-By The time you read this,There is 8 fake viruses.But,More Fake Viruses Will be Added Later On.
+By The time you read this,There is 18 fake viruses.

 # [Notes]
 # THIS IS A BETA